-Major cruise lines like Royal Caribbean, Norwegian, Disney, Emerald, and Ritz-Carlton offer cruises from San Juan throughout the year.
+Major cruise lines like Royal Caribbean, Norwegian, Disney, Emerald, and Ritz-Carlton offer cruises from San Juan the Island's bustling capital, while the southern city of Ponce is emerging as a captivating port for travelers seeking culture, history, and local flavor.
 Cruising from, rather than just to, Puerto Rico gives you extra time to discover the bounty of natural, historical, cultural, and culinary experiences the Island has to offer – most of which you won’t find anywhere else.

 Discover Cruises to Puerto Rico

-From day trips to tropical forests and bio bays to guided tours, traditional cuisine, top-rated spas, and much more, here are some top things to do in Puerto Rico before and after your cruise.
+From day trips to tropical forests and bio bays to guided tours, traditional cuisine, top-rated spas, and much more, here are some top things to do in Puerto Rico before and after your cruise—no matter where you dock.

 A female and male couple taking photos of historic landmarks in Old San Juan.